Phalanx, not Failure: PCB Shielding to Protect Your Design

 What Can PCB Shielding do for You?

-RF front end, switching, and clock circuits emit EMI through conducted paths or through radiation.
-A combination of good PCB design and good shielding mitigates EMI.
-Good PCB design for EMI revolves around the layout, the placement of filters, and ground planes.
+RF front end, switching, and clock circuits emit EMI shielding through conducted paths or through radiation.
+A combination of good printed circuit board design and good shielding mitigates EMI.
+Good PCB design for EMI shielding revolves around the layout, the placement of filters, and ground planes.
 A well-designed PCB minimizes parasitic capacitance and ground loops.

-Metal, magnetic materials, and gaskets used as shielding prevent EMI emissions.
+Metal, magnetic materials, and gaskets used as shielding prevent EMI shield emissions.

 Instead of a providing a physical barrier against spears and swords, PCB shielding simulates a Faraday cage connected to ground.
 While the ground plane makes up the bottom side of the cage, you can use metal shielding to form the other five sides.